 When it comes to selecting a diamond, CUT is always KING.
 A diamond’s cut is responsible for the brilliance and scintillation it displays.
 The captivating flashes of colored light dispersion are a result of carefully calculated proportions and crafted precision.

-In this review, we take a look at WhiteFlash’s signature line of super ideal diamonds, A Cut Above ®, to see if they really live up to their reputation for providing superior quality and performance.
+In this review, we will perform an indepth analysis of WhiteFlash’s signature line of super ideal diamonds, A Cut Above ®, to see if they really live up to their reputation for providing superior quality and performance.

 A line up of ACA round brilliants and princess cut diamonds.